Toyota Coaster: Fourth generation (B60/B70/B80/B100/B110/B120)

 The fourth generation Toyota Coaster was unveiled on 22 December 2016 and was made available for purchase in Japan on 23 January 2017.
 It is available with the same engine choices as the outgoing model.
 The Coaster was the first vehicle to undergo a full redesign under Toyota's newly incorporated Commercial Vehicle (CV) company responsible for the design and development of commercial vehicles.
 The fourth generation Coaster incorporates many safety features as standard including air-bags for the driver and front passenger, Vehicle Stability Control (VSC), a ringed frame body for increased roll-over protection, pre-tensioners for the seat belts and force limiters which reduce the pressure on the passenger's chest in the event of a collision.

 The height was increased by 60 mm, the width was increased by 40 mm and the window height was increased by 50 mm over the outgoing model.
 The door step were also lengthened by 65 mm for easier entry and exit.
 The body was designed in a square shape for a more spacious seating space.
 The windshield was widened for increased outward visibility.
 The Coaster is available in three configurations; the standard wheelbase configuration can seat 25 passengers (19 passengers if used in Hong Kong as public light buses), the long wheelbase configuration can either seat 24 or 29 passengers while a school bus configuration can seat 3 adults and 49 children.
 The school bus configuration does not have a front passenger seat.

 For Thailand, the Coaster was unveiled on 5 June 2019 with the Hino 4.0-litre common-rail diesel N04C-VL engine.

 Production of models with the N04C diesel engine ended in February 2022 and were replaced by the 1GD-FTV diesel engine.
+In January 2026, it was replaced with the 3GD-FTV engine.